PranjalKumar09/Servlet-JSP-JDBC/Java-Core/09-temp-notes.md

    - Useful in programs requiring calculations or randomization.

 ---

-The `Math` class in Java is part of the `java.lang` package, so it’s accessible without needing an import statement, and it provides a collection of static methods for performing mathematical operations.
-Since all methods and constants in `Math` are `static`, they can be accessed directly using `Math.methodName()` or `Math.CONSTANT_NAME` without needing to create an instance of the class.

-Here's a quick look at the most commonly used features of the `Math` class:

 ### 1. **Constants in Math Class**
    - **`Math.PI`**: Represents the value of π (3.14159...), useful for trigonometric calculations.